Leader of 2024 Bangladesh student protests dies in a Singapore hospital

 In a press statement to local media reports, the National Citizen Party (NCP) said it was “deeply saddened” by Hadi’s death and expressed condolences to his family.

-Police have launched a manhunt for the attackers who shot Hadi, releasing photographs of two key suspects and offering a reward of 5 million taka (about $42,000) for information leading to their arrest.
+A few hundred yards away, another group of protesters pushed into the premises of the Daily Star and set fire to the building, according to footage from the country’s Kaler Kantha newspaper.

+Soldiers and paramilitary border guards had deployed outside the two buildings but did not take any action to disperse the protesters.

-Yunus, the 85-year-old Nobel Peace Prize winner leading Bangladesh until the February 12 elections, said last Saturday that Hadi’s shooting was a premeditated attack carried out by a powerful network, without providing a name.
+Yunus, the 85-year-old Nobel Peace Prize winner leading Bangladesh until the February 12 elections, said on Saturday that Hadi’s shooting was a premeditated attack carried out by a powerful network, without providing a name.

 He said “the objective of the conspirators is to derail the election”, and added that the attack was “symbolic – meant to demonstrate their strength and sabotage the entire electoral process”.